Teksta versija

 On Conformity Assessment

 Section 1.
-The following terms are used in the Law:
+(1) The following terms are used in this Law:

 1) accreditation - an attestation carried out by the national accreditation body on the competence and capability of the conformity assessment body to perform specific conformity assessment activities;